damianszn/War/README.md

 I did the back-end part in + - 4 hours.
 A week later i did the design and it took me another 4-5 hours.
 It's an exercise given by my Becode coaches.

+You can try the game by clicking the link above the repository.

 ## The instructions

 This game of Bataille has only 10 cards going from 1 to 10.